 Phytochemical Composition: The chemical profile of the tested EO Fig. 2 was performed by GC-MS. As shown in Table 1, fifteen compounds were identified.
 The major components were homoadamantane (9.38%), camphor (7.91%), and eugenol (7.46%) followed by geranyl acetate (6.93%), spathulenol (5.27%) and 1,8-Cineole (4.14%).
 Although, homoadamantane was the main compound found in (AQEO), in addition to other constituents exhibiting relatively low proportion.

 FIG. 2: CHROMATOGRAPHIC PROFILE OF A. QUETTENSIS

-Antibiotic Resistance Pattern: The resistance pattern of the bacterial strains was studied by investigating their MIC using the disc diffusion test and the results achieved are reported in Table 2.
-The activity of IPM antibiotic fluctuated among the strains and most of them were not potent in therapeutic doses towards the tested bacteria.
-Among all tested MIC, only three strains numbered 5, 11 and 16 were susceptible to antibiotic.
+Antibiotic Resistance Pattern: The resistance pattern of the bacterial strains was studied by investigating their MIC using the disc diffusion test, and the results achieved are reported in Table 2.
+The activity of IPM antibiotic fluctuated among the strains, and most of them were not potent in therapeutic doses towards the tested bacteria.
+Among all tested MIC, only three strains numbered 5, 11, and 16 were susceptible to the antibiotic.
 The MIC values of IPM against (PA) strain were varied from 2 to 64 µg/mL Table 2.

 Minimum Inhibitory Concentrations (MIC) of Essential Oil: The results of the antibacterial activity of the (EO) are presented in Table 2.
 Twenty different strains of (PA) strains were used to evaluate the possible antipseudomonal activity of (AQEO).
 The oil exhibited the antipseudomonal activity against all strains of (PA) with MIC values in the range of 0.5 to 64 µg/mL.